miguelmartin75/anax/README.md

 - `onEntityAdded(Entity&)`
 - `onEntityRemoved(Entity&)`

 That's basically it, you can pretty go and code.
-If you want more detail, check the documentation or [this](https://github.com/miguelishawt/anax/wiki/Using-the-Library) getting started guide on the [wiki].
+If you want more details, check the documentation or [this](https://github.com/miguelishawt/anax/wiki/Using-the-Library) getting started guide on the [wiki].

 # Get Involved